Skip to main content

 We want to advise you on best practices as well as their pros and cons.
 Depending on how your team works, and if you see it fit, it's possible to use back propagation to Dev Sandboxes.
 If that's the case:

-If you wish to keep your developer sandboxes in sync whilst understanding that keeping this off is the best for your team, you can learn how in our Org syncing in Pipelines article.
+If you wish to keep your developer sandboxes in sync whilst understanding that keeping this off is the best for your team, you can learn how in our Org syncing with Pipelines article.